Planting pond marginal shelves:

 - Your pond should contain a mix of both to create different wildlife habitats.

-- A pond with no shelves in its construction – use floating planting islands that float the crown of the plants on/near the water surface with shelf plants.
-Or create a shelf system with bricks from below.
+- A pond with no shelves in its construction - use floating planting islands that float the crown of the plants on/near the water surface using plants listed .

 - Robust plants that enjoy a deeper shelf that places the crown of the plant in water throughout the winter without risk of ice penetrating the pond to that depth.

-The miniature and dwarf waterlilies can be placed onto a pond shelf or at the base of our patio container pond at shelf or shelf depth.
+The miniature and dwarf waterlilies can be placed onto a pond shelf or at the base of our patio container pond at shelf or a shallow shelf depth.